Best Paris Itinerary 5 Days

 The park was laid out in the early 17th century by order of Maria de’ Medici.

 The palace is now the seat of the French Senate.
-If you visit in the summer, you’ll find it’s a great place to relax a bit, as you’ll easily find shade under the many trees.
+If you visit in the summer, you’ll find it’s a great place to relax, as you’ll quickly find shade under the many trees.
 Highlights of the park include statues of 20 French Queens and the Medici Fountain.

 Montparnasse Tower